golang/benchmarks/cmd/bent/README.md

 bent -I
 cp configurations-sample.toml configurations.toml
-nano configurations.toml # or use your favorite editor bent -v # will run default set of ~50 benchmarks using supplied configuration(s)
+nano configurations.toml # or use your favorite editor bent -v -N 10 # will run default set of ~50 benchmarks 10 times using supplied configuration(s)
 ```

 Bent now comes with several shell scripts to automate common uses.